rivtDocs/rivtdocs.github.io/docs/index.md

 innovation, but in understanding a range of established technologies well enough to efficiently and cost-effectively combine them to fit project requirements.
 Calculation documents are the working papers that describe precisely how the combinations fit.
-Being able to easily cut, paste and share from previous projects lets an engineer explore more options, focus on key issues, respond to market changes and improve solutions.
+Being able to easily cut and paste common ideas from previous projects lets an engineer explore more options when improving performance, reducing cost or responding to market changes.

 Engineering professions have an opportunity to produce large, general calculation libraries that can be reused and recombined as needed.
-The model of shared, incremental improvement in open source software code has proven effective in programming.
-Although code is only text, the extension of this approach to more general engineering calculation documents is promising.
+The model of shared, incremental improvement has proven very effective in software programming where large chunks of code are repurposed and recombined.
+Although software code is only text, the extension of aspects of this approach to more general engineering documents seems equally promising.

-A number of powerful calculation programs exist, but they include barriers to widespread sharing.
-These include high initial and substantial recurring software costs.
-Costs are further increased by constantly changing file formats that require program upgrades or subscriptions to maintain file compatibility.
-In addition, file incompatibility between different programs requires multiple software purchases and programs to learn.
-Furthermore current software does not easily generate reports, version control or integrate output from external programs.
+A number of powerful engineering calculation programs exist, but they incorporate barriers to widespread sharing.
+The first is high initial and recurring software costs, required by constantly changing file formats that require program upgrades or subscriptions to maintain file compatibility.
+In addition, because files and interfaces are incompatible between different programs, multiple software purchases are required along with the requisite learning curves.
+Furthermore, current software does not easily generate reports, version control or integrate output from external programs.

-Taken together these barriers prevent widespread sharing and result in nearly identical calculations being rewritten many times. **rivtDocs** and **rivt** were conceived as an an open source software stack to minimize these barriers and promote sharing.

 **Program Comparison**

 <img src="./assets/img/table1.png" width="900" height="300" />

+Taken together these barriers prevent widespread sharing and result in nearly identical calculations being rewritten many times. **rivt** and **rivtDocs** were developed as an an open source markup language and software stack that minimizes these barriers and promotes reuse.

 ## **rivtDocs** Overview

-**rivtDocs** is an integration of four open source programs and technologies (listed below) that process **rivtText**, a plain text, human readable, calculation markup language derived from restructuredText. **rivt** and other Python libraries process **rivtText**. **VSCode** is the primary interface.
+**rivtDocs** is an integration of four open source programs and technologies (listed below) that process **rivtText** through the **rivt** package. **rivt** is a plain text, human readable, calculation markup language derived from restructuredText.
-**LaTeX** provides document formatting. **Github** repositories are the primary platform for version control, search and distribution or *rivt* documents.

 **rivt** can be installed on the desktop or run in the cloud.
-The absolute minimum software needed is a Python installation with 8 additional libraries and a plain text processor.
-The basic installation required for efficient workflow and formal document production includes:
+The minimum software needed to run **rivt** is a Python installation with 8 additional libraries and a plain text processor.
+The installation required for efficient workflow and formal document production includes:

-1. Python 3.8 or above + libraries
+1. Python 3.8 or higher + **rivt** + other libraries
 2. VSCode + extensions
 3. LaTeX
 4. Github

-**rivtDoc** installers are available for every OS platforms.
-It can also be run in the cloud using GitHub CodeSpaces (or other cloud service providers).
-Installation details are provided in the user manual ___here ____.
+**rivtDoc** installs as a system level program or a portable self contained folder, and is available for every OS platforms.
+It can also be run in the cloud using GitHub CodeSpaces or other cloud service providers.
+Installation details are provided in the user manual.

 ## **rivt** Overview